 Bones, crows and cemetery

-In Madrid, with the arrival of Halloween, great interest arises in the mysteries and legends that are hidden behind the streets and squares of the city.
-Enchanted palaces, ghosts that wander through the city, bewitched kings, or souls in pain that cry out for justice.
+In Madrid, Halloween sparks great interest in the mysteries and legends hidden in the city's streets and squares.
+Haunted palaces, ghosts wandering the city, bewitched kings, tormented souls crying for justice.

-Do you want to know more?
-Read: 5 plans for Halloween in Madrid
+Want to know more?
+Read: 5 Halloween activities in Madrid

 Sinister landscape